dawidkotarba/useful_linux_cmds/README.md

-# useful_linux_cmds
+# Useful Linux commands
-Some useful linux commands I like
+Some Linux commands I like

 - Redo last command as root: ```sudo !!```
 - Leave the process even if terminal is closed, no log: ```nohup command >/dev/null 2>&1 &```